danieldkim/charlotte/README.md

 non-html-bundle requests `res.redirect()` will continue to do the normal thing and send a `302` with a `Location` header)

-Currently this is only enabled for posts and uploads.
+Currently this is only enabled for posts.
 I don't remember why.
 If I come across a good reason to enable it for gets I will.

 ### Posts